RylanSchaeffer/rylanschaeffer.github.io/content/learning/programming_languages/type_systems.md

 `bool` is the set of `{true, false}`. `List[int]` is the set of all lists containing integers.
 `int->int` is the set of functions mapping from integers to integers.

+## Type Inference

+One reason people are interested in type systems is to be able to definitively show that, under the assumption that certain expressions have certain types, a new expression has a known type.
+Specifically, in type systems, we prove that a given expression has a particular type.
+Type inference has a particular syntax that is precise and well-established, but takes a little time to get used to.

+### Symbols for Type Inference

+$$\land$$ means "and". $$X \Rightarrow Y" means "if X-then Y". $$X:T$$ means "expression x has type T".
+Thus, $$e_1: Int \land e_2: Int \Rightarrow e_1+e_2: Int$$ means "If e_1 and e_2 are both integers, then their sum is also an integer."

+### Structure for Type Inference

+$$\infer{A}{B}

 ## Rules of Inference